10 Kindergarten Math Games That Actually Work (Singapore Parents)

 What it builds: Counting, comparison, addition, spatial reasoning

-Build two towers.
+Build two towers side by side.
 Count the blocks in each.
-Which has more?
-How many more?
-For K2 children: "If we take 2 blocks from this tower and add them to that one, how many does each tower have now?"
+Which tower has more?
+How many more blocks does it have?
+For K2 children, make it dynamic: "If we move 2 blocks from this tower to that one, how many does each tower have now?"

-This is concrete addition and subtraction — the physical manipulation makes the abstract concept real.
+What you're doing here is concrete addition and subtraction — the child can physically pick up the block, move it, and recount.
+That physical manipulation is what makes the abstract concept actually land.
+Worksheets can wait.

 Game 8: Number Line Hopscotch